Events

 The IFA Roundtable Summit is the factoring industry’s newest and most exciting in-person gathering, designed to foster collaboration, innovation, and growth within key industry segments.
 This immersive summit offers insightful discussions, networking opportunities, and focused sessions tailored to meet the diverse needs of factoring professionals.

-The event consists of three distinct, concurrent meetings: the Sales Executives Roundtable, the NEXGEN Leadership Roundtable, and the Small Factors Roundtable.
+The event consists of three distinct, concurrent meetings: the Sales Executives Roundtable, the NEXGEN Leadership Roundtable, and the Entrepreneurial Factors Roundtable.
 Each roundtable operates independently with specialized discussions, while all networking functions will be combined to enhance collaboration and foster broader connections among all attendees.

 This one-of-a-kind summit offers invaluable insights, industry connections, and practical solutions to help you stay competitive in an evolving market.
 When registering, you will select one of the three roundtables to participate in which will ensure you walk away with insights relevant to your role and interests.
 Join us and be part of the discussions that will shape the future of the factoring industry!

-The Schedule: October 13 - 15, 2025
+The Schedule: October 12 - 14, 2026

 - Tuesday Meeting: 8am - 4:30pm